Podostemaceae: Distribution and habitat

 They are found mostly in tropical and subtropical areas worldwide.
 Many species are found in a very small geographic area, often even just a single river or waterfall.
 Because of their small range, many species are seriously threatened, especially from habitat loss (for example, due to dams flooding their habitat).

 Riverweeds adhere to hard surfaces (generally rock) in rapids and waterfalls of rivers.
 They are submerged when water levels are high, but during the dry season they live a terrestrial existence, flowering at this time.
 Their root anatomy is specialized for the purpose of clinging to rocks, and in fact details of the root structure are one of the ways of classifying riverweeds.

 Ecology

 In many rivers, Podostemaceae are an important food source for a wide range of animals.
 For example, the tadpoles of the African goliath frog (world's largest frog) feed only on Dicraeia warmingii, and in South America several serrasalmid fish (Mylesinus, Ossubtus, Tometes and Utiaritichthys) mainly feed on Podostemaceae.

 Taxonomy

 The Podostemaceae are related to the families Clusiaceae, Hypericaceae (the St. John's wort family, which is sometimes treated as a subfamily of Clusiaceae), and Bonnetiaceae.
 In the classification system of Dahlgren Podostemaceae were placed as a single family in the Podostemales order, which was the only order in the superorder Podostemiflorae (also called Podostemanae).

+The family is divided into three subfamilies, Podostemoideae, Trisichoideae, and Weddellinoideae.
+Trisichoideae is the most basally diverged, and is sister to the other two subfamilies.